vnmr/vnmr.github.io/index.md

 summer annual summer session.
 I created an interactive learning poster to help network at the summer event and discuss the heart of learning algorithms: backpropogation, bayesian updates, and the bellman equation.
 Code, math, and models.
 Presented at poster session.

-**Contribution: Interactive Poster Session on Learning Fundamentals**
+**Contribution** Interactive Poster Session on Learning Fundamentals

 ### Modeling / Simulation